Skip to content

 Optimising Your Website for Search Engines

-Your website serves as your digital storefront, and it needs to work as hard as your kitchen staff.
-Ensure your site is mobile-friendly – over 60% of restaurant searches happen on mobile devices, particularly during lunch hours and commuting times.
+Your website is your digital storefront.
+It needs to work as hard as your kitchen staff.
+Make your site mobile-friendly.
+Over 60% of restaurant searches happen on mobile devices, especially at lunch and during commutes.

-Create location-specific pages if you have multiple venues.
-For single-location restaurants, incorporate London neighbourhood names naturally throughout your content.
-Instead of just saying "our restaurant," use phrases like "our Shoreditch restaurant" or "dining in East London."
+Create location-specific pages if you have several venues.
+For single-location restaurants, weave London neighbourhood names naturally into your content.
+Instead of "our restaurant," use phrases like "our Shoreditch restaurant" or "dining in East London."

-Include your complete address, phone number, and opening hours on every page, preferably in the footer.
-This consistency helps search engines understand your location and builds trust with potential customers who might be checking accessibility or planning their visit.
+Show your full address, phone number, and opening hours on every page, ideally in the footer.
+This consistency helps search engines understand your location.
+It also builds trust with customers checking accessibility or planning a visit.

 Content Marketing That Drives Traffic

-Content marketing for restaurants goes beyond posting food photos on Instagram.
-Create valuable, searchable content that addresses what your potential customers are looking for.
+Content marketing for restaurants goes beyond food photos on Instagram.
+Create valuable, searchable content that answers what your customers want to know.

 Write blog posts about seasonal menus, local food trends, or the story behind your signature dishes.
-Topics like "Best Places for Date Night in [Your Area]" or "Traditional British Dishes with a Modern Twist" can attract both locals and tourists.
-Include keywords naturally – don't stuff them awkwardly into sentences.
+Topics like "Best Places for Date Night in [Your Area]" or "Traditional British Dishes with a Modern Twist" attract locals and tourists.
+Include keywords naturally.
+Don't stuff them awkwardly into sentences.

 Feature your team, suppliers, and community connections.
-Londoners appreciate authenticity and local connections.
-A post about sourcing ingredients from Borough Market or collaborating with local breweries can improve both SEO and customer loyalty.
+Londoners value authenticity and local ties.
+A post about sourcing ingredients from Borough Market or working with local breweries can improve SEO and customer loyalty.

 Content Marketing That Drives Traffic

-Content marketing for restaurants goes beyond posting food photos on Instagram
+Content marketing for restaurants goes beyond food photos on Instagram

-Create valuable, searchable content that addresses what your potential customers are looking for
+Create valuable, searchable content that answers what your customers want to know

 Write blog posts about seasonal menus, local food trends, or the story behind your signature dishes